Bainbridge Island Recreation Center

 Vinyasa Yoga: In balanced Hatha Yoga, breath and movement are synchronized within and between postures (Asanya).
 Special attention is paid to alignment, lines of energy, bandha, and breathing techniques (Pranayama).

 Vin/Yin: Vin/Yin is a marriage of the firm, yang Vinyasa Yoga with the receptive Yin Yoga.
-Active yet grounding sun salutations and standing flows are offered in the first half of class to revitalize the body and chase away any fatigue.
+Active yet grounding sun salutations and standing flows are offered in the first half of class to revitalize the body and chase away fatigue.

 Yoga Sculpt: This class incorporates hand weights and high-intensity cardio bursts for a maximum calorie-burning effect.